keuriseu/keuriseu.github.io/_posts/2018-03-27-selective-focus.md

 Up until I reached thirty, I considered myself young, having enough time to explore, to discover myself.
 But times are changing and I am still not certain about my identity.
 Applying for MBA showed me the different opportunities and now it's time to narrow down.
 At the same time, I am looking to enter consulting for more exposure to different industries and find what I'm truly passionate about.

 More realistically speaking, it would take a few more years to narrow down my focus and define my final form.
 And until then I will continue to change and evolve.
 All that being said, it will be good to remember that the period of *dipping my toes in the water* is over.
 It is time to practice persistence and go knee or waist deep.

+## New mantra

+TTP.
+This is not related to the Sixers tanking.
+In fact, I oppose tanking.
+There are better, more effective ways than tanking.
+The process you should trust must be legit in the first place.

+Achievements that I am proud of have all taken long durations to accomplish.
+The longer it takes, the more effort you've put in, the greater the obstacle, the sweeter it gets.
+Not bad for a life mantra.
+Hence here we are.
+Trust the process.